Arthur Sullivan (Australian soldier): Dvina offensive

 For his actions on 11 August, Sullivan was recommended for the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to a member of the British armed forces.
 Two other Australians were awarded the Distinguished Conduct Medal (DCM), second only to the VC, for their actions at the river crossing.

-British forces successfully evacuated from North Russia by late September, leaving Troitsa by 10 September, and sailing from Archangel on 27 September, with Sullivan having spent 100 days in Russia.
+British forces successfully evacuated from North Russia by late September, leaving Troitsa by 10 September, and sailing from Arkhangelsk on 27 September, with Sullivan having spent 100 days in Russia.
 On 26 September, Sullivan's VC was formally announced in The London Gazette.
 The citation read:

 When told of his award, Sullivan said that his comrades were also worthy of recognition and stated that his VC should be raffled, although the latter did not occur.

 Return to Australia

 The Australians arrived in Plymouth on 9 October, and were then sent to a repatriation camp near Winchester.
 After a rowdy night out on leave following their arrival, a British sergeant tried to get the names of all the miscreants in his notebook.
 When questioned about his name, Sullivan replied, "Corporal Sullivan VC to you, you pommie bastard".
 Despite the insubordination, no action was taken against him.
 Sullivan gave only one interview about his VC exploits, and was modest and unassuming, saying that it was "not much to talk about", and that he had been lucky.
 He remained reluctant to talk about his VC actions, and became known as the "Shy VC".

 The NRRF was demobilised upon its return to the UK.
 Sullivan wished to return to Australia immediately without waiting for his investiture by King George V. He left England on 1 November aboard the troopship Nestor, and travelling the reverse of the route he had followed in 1918, Sullivan returned to Adelaide, the South Australian capital, on 12 December where he was greeted as a hero and afforded a reception at the Adelaide Town Hall.
 During the voyage he became friends with a Tasmanian VC recipient, Walter Brown.
 On his return to Maitland, the Maitland Patriotic Society held one last welcome home event, on 6 January 1920, at which Sullivan was the guest of honour.

 On hearing of his VC, the National Bank decided to give Sullivan a gratuity of A£100, which was enough to pay for a small house in Adelaide.
 He was presented with his VC at Government House, Adelaide, on 13 July 1920 by Edward, the Prince of Wales, during his royal tour of Australia.
 The prince smiled at Sullivan and quipped "Aren't you the man who ran away from father?"
 Soon after his investiture, he became seriously ill with malaria, which he had contracted while in Russia, but he soon recovered.
 For his service in World War I and the Russian Civil War, in addition to the VC, he was also awarded the British War Medal and Victory Medal.